subpair/habit_tracker/README.md

 -A periodicity/the time range of a task (daily or weekly) \
 -An optional default time value (a number from 0 to 1440)

 A habit task can be completed after creation either on the current periodicity it was created or the next periodicity.
-If the user wants to complete a task after this so-called due date, the application will automatically fill in the time in between the current date and the last event record.
+If the user wants to complete a task and already exceeded the so-called due date, which is usually the last day of the next periodicity, is already past the application will automatically fill the time between the current date and the last time the task was updated.

 #### Data Storage
 This program stores the habits and its events locally in a sqlite database as a file.

-A sample database is provided and can be used to get an overview of the program.
+A sample database is provided and can be used to get an overview of the program and test out all functionalities.

 ### Functionalities
-The current implementation can track daily and weekly habits.
-#### Create a habit function
+#### Create a habit
 A habit can be created by giving it a name and assigning a short description, a periodicity that can currently be daily or weekly and a default time value that can be used to skip entering a time value on each update.
-#### Update a habit function
+#### Update a habit
 A habit can be updated for the current periodicity via the update function either on the day/week it was created or the day/week after, but once that day/week is over the habit will be marked as failed.
-#### Analyse habits Function
+#### Analyse habits
 For analyses of the stored habits are currently 5 options available: \
 -Show all habits and their data \
 -Show all habits and their data which share the same periodicity (daily or weekly) \
 -Show which habit currently has the longest running streak \
 -Show the streak run for a specific habit \
 -Show how much time you already invested into a habit
-#### Remove a habit Function
+#### Remove a habit
 A function to remove habits is also available and can be used by choosing the corresponding menu-point and inserting the habit name.